dhedge/dhedge-v2-sdk/README.md

 #### Uniswap-v3 style

+For Arrakis, we use `increaseLiquidity` to stake or increase lp, and `decreaseLiquidity`, and `claimFees`. see example in the [arrakis test](https://github.com/dhedge/dhedge-v2-sdk/blob/master/src/test/arrakis.test.ts)

+---

-For Uniswap v3, we use `approveUniswapV3Liquidity`, `addLiquidityUniswapV3`, `decreaseLiquidity`, `increaseLiquidity`, and `claimFees`
+For Uniswap v3, we use `approveUniswapV3Liquidity`, `addLiquidityUniswapV3`, `decreaseLiquidity`, `increaseLiquidity`, and `claimFees`.

-Add liquidity of 100 USDC and 0.00043 WETH to a UniswapV3 pool (here price range is used)
+1. Add liquidity of 100 USDC and 0.00043 WETH to a UniswapV3 pool (here price range is used)

 ```ts